Free Judges: History

 Unlike the Free Judges, the nobility in Kłodzko held their property only as a royal fief.
-This meant that they were not allowed to sell it, and it could only be inherited in the male line.
+This meant that they were not allowed to sell it, and it could only be inherited along the male line.
 If no male heir existed, the fief returned to the Crown.
 Consequently, the noblemen tried to acquire the estates of the Free Judges, which were unencumbered.
 The cities and the Jesuits in the area also tried to acquire these estates.
 Some of the Free Judges became wealthy and gained prestige and came to be seen as lower nobility.
 However, in the Landtag, they formed a third estate, next to the nobility and the clergy.
 Legally, they were subject to the Court in Kłodzko.

 During the Bohemian Revolt of 1618, most of the Free Judges sided with the rebels.
 They elected Free Judge Hans Wolf of Długopole Górne as their leader.
 He excelled during the defense of Bystrzyca Kłodzka.
 Nevertheless, imperial troops conquered the County of Kladsko in 1622.
 In 1625, 49 Free Judges were sentenced to fines, or loss of up to two thirds of their property.
 Almost all of the Free Judges were Protestants; in 1625 they were forced to choose between converting to Catholicism, or emigrating.

 During this period, the Free Judges lost most of their wealth to fines, looting and war taxes.
-They also lost their legal privileges, however, these privileges were restore on 7 May 1652, after they paid Emperor Ferdinand III a large sum of money.
+They also lost their legal privileges, however, these privileges were restored on 7 May 1652, after they paid Emperor Ferdinand III a large sum.
 These privileges included, depending on the deed in which they were granted, brewery rights, they right to license pubs and bars, the right to sell licences for various crafts, the right to hunt foxes and hares, fishing rights and the right to hunt birds.
-In the next decades, most of the land held by Free Judges was acquired by noble families.
+In the following decades, most of the land held by Free Judges was acquired by noble families.
 The villages of Łężyce and Strachocin were raised to manors.

 After serfdom was abolished, most of the privileges associated with the Free Judges' estates were lost.
 The estates continued to exist as landed estates.

-The estate of a Free Judge
+Estates

 The estate of a Free Judge was a separate legal entity with dominium rights.
 Such an estate would include land and forest, but also mills, craft workshops and often a pub, brewing rights and fishing rights.
 The subjects had to pay rent and provide certain services.
 An estate could be inherited by a child of either gender.
 When an estate was sold, the rights and privileges belonging to the estate were included in the sale.
 No taxes were levied on the estate itself, only on land added later.